irods/irods/manual.rst

 This document is intended to explain how the various configuration files are connected, what their parameters are, and when to use them.

 ~/.odbc.ini
-    This file, in the irods user's home directory, defines the unixODBC connection details needed for the iCommands to communicate with the iCAT database.
+    This file, in the home directory of the unix service account (default 'irods'), defines the unixODBC connection details needed for the iCommands to communicate with the iCAT database.
 This file was created by the installer package and probably should not be changed by the sysadmin unless they know what they are doing.

-/etc/irods/irods.config
+/etc/irods/database_config.json
-    This file defines the main settings for the iRODS installation.
-It is created by the installer package and comes preconfigured with approved and tested settings.
-Changing this file will take effect after a restart of the iRODS server.
-It is recommended not to change this file.
+    This file defines the database settings for the iRODS installation.
+It is created and populated by the installer package.

-/etc/irods/server.config
+/etc/irods/server_config.json
     This file defines the behavior of the server Agent that answers individual requests coming into iRODS.
-It is recommended not to change this file.
+It is created and populated by the installer package.

 ~/.irods/.irodsA
     This is the scrambled password file that is saved after an ``iinit`` is run.
 If this file does not exist, then each iCommand will prompt for a password before authenticating with the iRODS server.
 If this file does exist, then each iCommand will read this file and use the contents as a cached password token and skip the password prompt.
 This file can be deleted manually or can be removed by running ``iexit full``.

-~/.irods/.irodsEnv
+~/.irods/irods_environment.json
     This is the main iRODS configuration file defining the iRODS environment.
 Any changes are effective immediately since iCommands reload their environment on every execution.

 Checksum Configuration